 Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by changing your account settings or by contacting us.

 We have set out below more specifics on how we use such data.

-Blocks & Files may collect your IP address to produce a server log – as all web servers do.
-This information is used solely for monitoring the volume of traffic the site receives and measuring the number of readers.
-We do not use the information for tracking the activities of specific visitors to the Website.
+Blocks&Files will collect your IP address to produce a server log – as all web servers do – and other data derived from your IP address including your country or region, your ISP, and in some cases your organisation.
+This information is used to monitor the volume of traffic the site receives, the number of readers and their location.
+We do not use this information to track the activity of individual visitors to the website.

-Blocks & Files runs advertising for a wide variety of organisations.
+Blocks&Files runs advertising for a wide variety of organisations.
 These adverts are served from our advertising servers as well as from third-party advertising servers managed by the advertiser.
-Recent third-party ad servers include DoubleClick, SizMek and Atlas.
+Recent third-party ad servers include Google Ad Manager (formerly DoubleClick), SizMek and FlashTalking.